Forsbergs-Skola/USS-Calliope/README.md

 ### Bosses:

-Just one boss?
-Final Boss?
+The final boss is the quest npc who experiments on himself

+Gives every player the chance to do some blasting

 ## Shop System

 what is currency?
+Blood and Ammo

 what do they sell?
+Consumables, permanant stat increases, keys for doors, etc

 who are they?

-Player buys items/armour/suit upgrades that increase stats.
-Pay with blood and lose health?
-Pay with ammo and lose ammo?

-Suit upgrade limit slots? (requires UI)

 ## Level System